Can Medical Marijuana Help Patients Recover from Pneumonia?

 These types of pneumonia are harder to diagnose through standard bacterial identification methods.
 They also can cause slightly different symptoms, appear differently in chest x-rays, or respond to antibiotics differently than the more typical types of pneumonia (26).
 Some atypical types can be caused by the following bacteria:

-• Chlamydia pneumoniae – This is a type of bacteria that causes respiratory infections in children, that usually leads to mild pneumonia or bronchitis (3).
-Some people may be infected by this bacteria and have mild or no symptoms.
+• Chlamydia pneumoniae – This is a type of bacteria that causes respiratory infections in children, which usually leads to mild pneumonia or bronchitis (3).
+Some people may be infected with this bacterium and have mild or no symptoms.
 Sometimes it is also referred to as Chlamydophila pneumoniae.

 Research on Pneumonia and Cannabis Use